 Lower School Handbook

-We begin each day with a period of shared silence for all staff and students.
+We begin our day with Settling In, a period of shared silence for all staff and students.
 We gather in individual classrooms or as a whole Lower School in the multi and use this time to get our bodies and minds ready and centered for the day ahead.

-Many of us pack these all together and our children choose which parts they’d like to eat for snack and which parts for lunch.
+Many families pack snack and lunch all together and the children choose which parts they’d like to eat for snack and which parts for lunch.
 Think about what might work for you, but keep in mind that you may need an ice pack because we have no refrigeration or heating available.
 As a community, we are committed to reducing the amount of trash we create, so be thinking about ways to pack lunches in an eco-friendly way.